 Giethoorn is often called the ‘Little Venice' of the Netherlands.
-Having never been to Venice, I can't compare the two, but I've seen pictures and I'm willing to bet the only similarities between the two is the fact that there are canals and a few boats.
+Having never been to Venice, I can't compare the two, but I've seen pictures and I'm willing to bet the only similarities between the two is the fact that there are canals, a few boats and THOUSANDS of tourists!

 Giethoorn is a town where about half of the houses are only accessible by foot, bike or small boat.
 The population is around 2,600 and there are over 180 bridges!!
-For some reason why I haven't yet figured out, it is HUGE with Chinese visitors.
-The small town gets more than 150,000 Chinese visitors every year- as well as all the other nationalities!
-We chatted to a lovely Dutch couple, and they have no idea why it's so big with Chinese tourists.
-Apparently, the tourist board did their job well!!
+For some reason why I haven't yet figured out, it is a HUGE attraction for Chinese visitors.
+The small town gets more than 150,000 Chinese visitors every year– as well as all the other nationalities!
+We chatted to a lovely Dutch couple, and they have no idea why it's so big with Chinese tourists- apparently, the tourist board did their job well!!

 Where is Giethoorn?

 Giethoorn is a small village in the north-eastern centre of the Netherlands.
 It's about 45km north of the city of Zwolle and it's easily visited in a day from Amsterdam.
 In fact, you can book it as an arranged tour if you're not travelling with a vehicle.

-We visited the day after we'd been to Volendam, and the drive took about 2 hours, with a couple of stops for photos and lunch.
-We went the north route, over the bridge on the E22, but I think the south route is quicker.
+We visited the day after visiting Volendam, and the drive took about 2 hours, with a couple of stops for photos and lunch.
+We went the northern route, over the bridge on the E22, but I think the southern route is probably quicker.
 (Honestly, there's not much to see on the North route.
 The bridge is very straight and mostly featureless.
 We got a nice photo of the van with the water in the background… but that's about it.)

 Taking a Motorhome to Giethoorn- where to park?

-We stayed at a motorhome place about a 10 minute walk from the historic village, right on the banks of the Giethoorn marina.
+We stayed at a motorhome campsite 10-minute0 minute walk from the historic village, right on the banks of the Giethoorn marina.